regolith-linux/ilia/README.md

 # Ilia - A Desktop Executor

 Ilia provides a modal interface prompting the user to select an item from a list.
+There are various items or pages that can be selected from by specifying the desired page via a command-line parameter.
+Also, all pages can be loaded together in "all page" mode.

 ## Status

-Ilia is in active development and should be considered unstable and pre-alpha quality.
+Ilia is in active development and should be considered `beta` quality.

 ## Features